Birding holidays

 Basics

-• 10 days in Mongolia
+- 14 days in Mongolia

-• start and finish in Ulaanbaatar
+- start and finish in Ulaanbaatar

-• staying in comfortable ger camps
+- Staying in comfortable ger camps and a superb hotel

 Based on our experience we suggest to use the following airlines for your flight (ex United Kingdom, and US) to Ulan Bator: Turkish Airlines, Lufthansa, Air China, Korean Air

-• Staying in the true wilderness with hardly any other people around
+- Staying in the true wilderness with hardly any other people around

-• Fascinating landscapes
+- Fascinating landscapes

-• Azure Tit, Long-tailed Rosefinch, White-crowned Penduline-tit, White-cheeked Starling, Meadow Bunting, Daurian Partridge, Demoiselle Crane, Amur Falcon
+- Azure Tit, Long-tailed Rosefinch, White-crowned Penduline-tit, White-cheeked Starling, Meadow Bunting, Daurian Partridge, Demoiselle Crane, Amur Falcon

 Departure Dates